rodemann/rodemann.github.io/_pages/research.md

 Thanks for your interest in my research.

 I am a statistician working on reliable machine learning.
 In particular, I try to incorporate epistemic modeling uncertainty into adaptive machine learning methods such as self-training, superset learning or Bayesian optimization.
-The goal is to make them more robust towards all kinds of shifts (distributional, label etc.).
+To this end, I mainly rely on ideas from the realm of imprecise probabilities.

 ## Research Interests